Ameriprise vs. LPL Financial

 Client Information and the Broker Protocol

-Under the Broker Protocol, departing brokers are limited to taking the following client information with them:
+Under the Broker Protocol, departing brokers may take the following client information with them:

-When brokers resign, they are supposed to submit a list of clients they intend to solicit once they have begun work with their new brokerage firms.
-Brokers are not supposed to tell their clients they are departing and should only ask them to transfer their assets once they have transitioned to their new roles.
+When brokers resign, they must submit a list of clients they intend to solicit at their new brokerage firms.
+Brokers are not supposed to tell their clients they are departing; they should only ask clients to transfer their assets once they have transitioned to their new roles.
 It is up to the investor if they wish to continue working with their broker or financial advisor at the new firm.

 Trade Secrets and Confidential Client Information

-The lawsuit alleges that LPL Financial is encouraging brokers to help the firm steal trade secrets from Ameriprise as well as “sensitive client data,” according to Financial Advisor.
+The lawsuit alleges that LPL Financial is encouraging brokers to help the firm steal trade secrets from Ameriprise.
+They also allege theft of “sensitive client data,” according to Financial Advisor.

 Client Privacy and Regulation S-P

 The Broker Protocol is not the only regulation that aims to protect investors’ information.
-Regulation S-P requires firms to safeguard their clients’ information and to disclose to their investors if they intend to provide their information to a third party, giving customers the chance to opt-out.
+Regulation S-P requires firms to safeguard their clients’ information.
+They must disclose to their investors whether they intend to share their information with a third party.
+The broker must also give customers the chance to opt out.

 What Should I Do if I Believe My Broker Stole My Information?